nycrecords/hyrax-ansible/README.md

 * opus: 1.3 (Set using `opus_version` variable.)
 * libogg: 1.3.3 (Set using `libogg_version` variable.)
 * libvorbis: 1.3.6 (Set using `libvorbis_version` variable.)
-* aom: 1.0.0 (Set using `aom_version` variable.)
+* aom: a1615ed01a112432825f231a1fa47295cff127b4 (Set using `aom_version` variable.)
+Falling back to using a commit instead of a tagged release.
 The tarballs from https://aomedia.googlesource.com/aom/ are generated when requested for a particular tag.
 They are not stable releases, and as such do not have stable checksums.
 A checksum is not provided.
 * libvpx: 1.7.0 (Set using `libvpx_version` variable.)
 * libass: 0.14.0 (Set using `libass_version` variable.)